-You can specify whether a passcode is required to access and use an iPhone, iPad or Mac enrolled in a mobile device management (MDM) solution.
-Use the Passcode payload to set iPhone or iPad device policies if you aren’t using Microsoft Exchange passcode policies.
-When the configuration profile is installed, users are asked to enter a passcode that meets the policies you specify.
+You can specify whether a password or passcode is required to access and use an iPhone, iPad, or Mac enrolled in a mobile device management (MDM) solution.
+Use the Passcode payload to set iPhone and iPad device policies if you aren’t using Microsoft Exchange passcode policies.
+When the configuration profile is installed, users are asked to enter a password or passcode that meets the policies you specify.
 Otherwise, the profile won’t be installed.
-When the Passcode payload is installed on an iPhone or iPad device, users have 60 minutes to enter a passcode.
+When the Passcode payload is installed on an iPhone or iPad, users have 60 minutes to enter a passcode.
 If users don’t do so within that time frame, the payload forces them to enter a passcode using the specified settings.

 If you use device passcode policies and Exchange passcode policies, the two sets of policies are merged and the strictest settings are enforced.
-For information about supported Exchange ActiveSync policies, see Microsoft Exchange in the Deployment Reference for iPhone and iPad.
+For more information about supported Exchange ActiveSync policies, see Integrate Apple devices with Microsoft Exchange.

 Allow simple value

-Permits users to use sequential or repeated characters in their passcodes — for example, “3333” or “DEFG.”
+Permits users to use sequential or repeated characters in their passcodes or passwords—for example, “3333” or “DEFG.”

 Require alphanumeric value

-Requires that the passcode contain at least one letter or number.
+Requires that the passcode or password contain at least one letter and one number.

-Specifies the minimum number of characters a passcode can contain.
+Specifies the minimum number of characters a passcode or password can contain.

 Minimum number of complex characters

-Specifies the number of non-alphanumeric characters (such as $ and !) the passcode must contain.
+Specifies the number of characters (such as $ and !) that the passcode or password must contain.

-Requires users to change their passcode at the interval you specify.
-It can be set to “none,” or from 1 to 730 days.
+Requires users to change their passcode or password at the interval you specify.
+It can be set to “none” or from 1 to 730 days.

 Maximum Auto-Lock (in minutes)

 If the device isn’t used for the period of time you specify, it automatically locks.
-It can be set to “none,” or set to lock after 1 to 5 minutes.
-Enter the passcode to unlock the device.
+It can be set to “none” or can be set to lock after 1 to 5 minutes.
+Enter the passcode or password to unlock the device.

-The device refuses a new passcode if it matches a previously used passcode.
-You can specify how many previous passcodes are remembered and compared.
-It can be set to “none,” or from 1 to 50 passcodes.
+A device refuses a new passcode or password if it matches a previously used passcode or password.
+You can specify how many previous passcodes or passwords are remembered and compared.
+It can be set to “none,” or from 1 to 50 passcodes or passwords.